bertrandom/costanzabot/README.md

 # costanzabot

-Bot generated from a markov chain of everything George Costanza says in Seinfeld.
+Bot generated from a markov chain of everything George Costanza says in Seinfeld

 ## Usage